lucky2you/openvswitch-pbb/README.md

 * PBB I-SID.
 * PBB UCA.

 This is a branch added code for  supporting these actions and fileds based on offical Open vSwtich version 2.12.0.
+This branch should work on Linux, and can NOT work on Windows or MAC.
+Tested only on ubuntu 16.04

 Usage